Introduction

 Where to Find Scholarships:

-• Scholarship Databases: Use platforms such as Scholarships.com, Fastweb, and Cappex, which offer extensive lists of available scholarships worldwide.
+- Scholarship Databases: Websites such as Scholarships.com, Fastweb, and Cappex provide extensive lists of scholarships based on various criteria like major, location, and demographics.

-• University Websites: Many universities provide scholarships for both local and international students.
-Check the financial aid section of their websites.
+- University Websites: Many universities offer internal scholarships for both local and international students.
+Check the financial aid section of your university’s website for available opportunities.

-• Local Businesses and Community Groups: Many local businesses and foundations offer scholarships to students from their area.
+- Local Businesses and Community Groups: Many local organizations, businesses, and community foundations offer scholarships to students from their area.

 Step 2: Gather Required Documents